mAasim1026/flask-todo/README.md

 - **Recurring Tasks**: Add support for tasks that repeat on a schedule.
 - **Mobile Notifications**: Send mobile push notifications for due reminders.
 - **Task Assignment**: Allow users to assign tasks to collaborators.

-### License

-This project is open-source and licensed under the MIT License.